Scaffold-Based Multi-Objective Drug Candidate Optimization: Conclusion

-In this contribution, we present ScaMARS model with a flexible architecture for multiparameter optimization.
+In this contribution, we present the ScaMARS model with a flexible architecture for multiparameter optimization.
 This includes prioritization of the initial scaffold, support for a greater number of properties, and variants to the desirability function.
-Comparison to a Transformer conditional model molGCT shows that ScaMARS remains better suited for the optimization of molecules for drug design.
-Future work could introduce more explainability to the model, remove the redundancy in the fragment-based approach, and allow the model to explore chemical space closer to the chosen scaffold.
+Comparison to a Transformer conditional model molGCT shows that ScaMARS remains better suited for the optimization of molecules for drug design and discovery.
+99.5\% of final ScaMARS molecules meet the desired property thresholds compared to only 52\% of molGCT.
+Both models converge on a 85\% diversity and occupy similar regions of chemical space (aliphatic N heterocycles) even though ScaMARS began sampling around known ligand SAM and took 32 fewer hours of preparation.
+Clustering and analysis of ScaMARS molecules revealed what substructures are most important or avoided during the optimization process.